Phyks/BMC/README.md

 * Split main.py
 * Categories
 * Edit an entry instead of deleting it and adding it again
+* Doc / Man
+* No DOI for arXiv / HAL

 ## Issues ?